 Drifting off the road and narrowly missing a crash

-Drivers taking over-the-counter or prescription medicines should be especially cautious.
-These can often cause immediate drowsiness.
-A recent study found that people taking common antihistamines and allergy medicines had poorer driving performance than those who consumed alcohol.
-Healthcare providers recommend not driving after taking these medicines, or driving with extreme caution if driving is absolutely necessary.
+Drivers taking over-the-counter or prescription medicines should be very cautious.
+These medicines can often cause drowsiness right after taking them.
+A recent study found that people taking common antihistamines and allergy medicines were worse at driving than those who drank alcohol.
+Healthcare providers recommend not driving after taking these medicines.
+If you must drive, do so only when you have no other choice and be very careful.

-Distracted driving is blamed for reported car accidents each day in the United States that result in over 9 deaths and over 1,153 injuries.
+According to the CDC, distracted driving is blamed for reported car accidents each day in the U.S. that result in more than 9 deaths and more than 1,153 injuries.

 The University of Chicago Medicine